This position is full-time and works approximately 37.5 hours per week.

 Department Name/Job Location

-This position is in the Gephardt Institute for Civic and Community Engagement.
-The position is located at Danforth University Center.
+This position is in the Brown School of Social Work.
 This position is for the Danforth Campus.

 PRIMARY DUTIES AND RESPONSIBILITIES: